 Here are some other dietary suggestions that may improve your prostate health:

-● Cut back on fats and trans fats – Animal fat, margarine, fried, and baked foods may increase prostate cancer risk.
+- Cut back on fats and trans fats as animal fat, margarine and fried and baked foods may increase prostate cancer risk

 Diet and Male Fertility

 One example is testosterone.
-If your levels are low, you might benefit from D-aspartic acid (D-AA).
+If your levels are low, you might benefit from “Unique Nutritional Needs for Optimal Male Health” D-aspartic acid (D-AA).
 This amino acid is present in human semen and sperm cells, and several studies show that D-AA plays an important role in male fertility.
 One study revealed that by taking 3 grams of D-AA supplements a day, men’s testosterone levels increased significantly.
 Also for men with fertility problems, D-aspartic acid may improve the chances of pregnancy.
 D-AA appears to work by increasing the number and mobility of sperm cells.

 Vitamin C, Vitamin D, Berries, Nuts and Veggies

-Now of course anything that could prevent these problems is of interest to both men and women.
+Of course, anything that could prevent these problems is of interest to both men and women.
 However, this damaging process may also cause male infertility.
-That’s why it’s no surprise that vitamin C, a powerful antioxidant, has been shown to help improve sperm motility and overall sperm count.
+That’s why it’s no surprise that Unique Nutritional Needs for Optimal Male Health, such as vitamin C, a powerful antioxidant, has been shown to help improve sperm motility and overall sperm count.

 Other good sources of antioxidants are: